devgateway/www.developmentgateway.org/_posts/2015-02-05-notes-from-the-field-geocoding-aid-data-in-drc.md

 created: 1423141819
 old_path: news/notes-field-geocoding-aid-data-drc
 title: 'Notes from the Field: Geocoding Aid Data in DRC'
-lede: Development Gateway, through its partnership with AidData, recently concluded the first phase of USAID’s Higher Education Solutions Network-funded geocoding work in collaboration with the Democratic Republic of Congo’s Ministry of Planning.
+excerpt: Development Gateway, through its partnership with AidData, recently concluded the first phase of USAID’s Higher Education Solutions Network-funded geocoding work in collaboration with the Democratic Republic of Congo’s Ministry of Planning.
 Outcomes were well received by government officials and key development partners.
 However,